hidetatz/hidetatz.github.io/data/drafts/how-to-get-along-with-slo-error-budget.md

 ## Introduction

 I get to know SLO and error budget when reading a book "Site Reliability Engineering"[^1].
 While I am building some microservices in my company, I found how SLO and error budget are such powerful tool to develop and maintain them.
-Now, I want to write an article which describes XXX.
-In this article, I will try to describe what SLO/SLA/SLI are and how
+In this article, I will try to describe how SLO and error budget should work and why they such matters.
+I hope this article can help readers who are trying to understand and build their own SLO strategy.

 ## SLA